As a student at Avella, Thelma had known John Curtis, but they never dated. After graduating, something clicked and they were married in 1944.

 John worked on Maiden Street for Washington’s first Ford dealership, owned by Bill Husted, who treated John like a son.
 When he retired, John acquired the business, but remained loyal to Bill.
 John never put his own name on the business, and after Bill died, quietly, without any fanfare, John took care of Bill’s ailing wife, visiting her every day.
 That’s the way John was; he was a man who believed in giving back to the people and community that helped shape his life and character.

 John and Thelma enjoyed an active life, with frequent golf outings, bowling, and overseas travel with their close‐knit bridge group.
 “John was a very sincere person with a dry sense of humor.
-He felt an obligation to give back to the community,” says Thelma, his wife of nearly 65 years.
+He felt an obligation to give back to the community,” said Thelma, his wife of nearly 65 years.
 “He was involved in so many things.”

 That list included working with the March of Dimes, being a Scoutmaster, a generous supporter of Washington Hospital and Immaculate Conception Church, a longtime Kiwanis member, and head of the Immaculate Conception ushers.
 His lowest profile act of kindness was driving neighborhood children to school.
 But his first and most loving commitment was to his wife.
 “I had to be careful what I wished for.
-If I mentioned anything, he would try and get it for me.”
+If I mentioned anything, he would try and get it for me,” remembered Thelma.

-Her husband was also an avid hunter, and when the subject comes up, Thelma flashes her own sense of humor.
+Her husband was also an avid hunter, and when the subject comes up, Thelma flashed her own sense of humor.
 “When he went hunting I wished him good luck, but warned him: “Don’t bring anything home!’”

 Thelma was also busy at the Pennsylvania state employment office, doing job interviews and helping people find jobs.
 She enjoyed meeting and talking to people in that capacity for 35 years.